metal3-io/cluster-api-provider-metal3/docs/releasing.md

 These permissions are implicit for the org admins and repository admins.
 Release team member gets his/her permissions via `metal3-release-team` membership.
-This GitHub team has the required permissions in each repository required to release IPAM.
+This GitHub team has the required permissions in each repository required to release CAPM3.
 Adding person to the team gives him/her the necessary rights  in all relevant repositories in the organization.
 Individual persons should not be given permissions directly.

 ## Process

-IPAM uses [semantic versioning](https://semver.org).
+CAPM3 uses [semantic versioning](https://semver.org).
 For version `v1.x.y`:

 ### Repository setup

 Clone the repository:
-`git clone git@github.com:metal3-io/ip-address-manager`
+`git clone git@github.com:metal3-io/cluster-api-provider-metal3`

 or if using existing repository, verify your intended remote is set to `metal3-io`: `git remote -v`.
 For this document, we assume it is `origin`.